• Menu

 Major Walker E. Reynolds

-Walker Reynolds was born on August 28, 1799, in Warren County, Georgia, and came to Alabama in 1832.
-He settled among the native Creek Indians in Talladega County, buying his first tract of land from a Creek Indian by the name of Oche-hadjo.
-By the end of that same year, the United States purchased the remaining land owned by the Creek nation for $210,000 and “other valuable considerations” in the Cusseta Treaty.
 By the late 1830s, nearly all Native Americans had been forced to move from Alabama to Indian Territory in what is now Oklahoma.
-Talledega County was established on December 18, 1832, from land ceded by the Creek Indians with the founding of Talladega occurring in January 1834.
+Talladega County was established on December 18, 1832, from land ceded by the Creek Indians, with the founding of Talladega occurring in January 1834.
 Land sales did not take place until the Spring of 1834, which is when Walker Reynolds purchased the title to the land he had settled on.
 He would eventually come to own some 13,000 acres of land and several hundred slaves to work his vast cotton interests.

-In 1849 he was elected to the legislature on the Whig ticket, and during his service there, he succeeded in securing the passing of a charter giving to the county a railroad running through its entire length, then known as the Alabama & Tennessee River Railway, and afterward as the Selma, Rome and Dalton Railroad.
-After the session of 1849, he was not again in public life but engaged in planting and milling, and the buying and selling of public lands.
-Before the start of the Civil War, he opposed secession but went with his adopted state when she seceded.
-Because of his age, he could not enter the Confederate States Army but he aided largely in the support of the needy families of the Confederate soldiers during the war, and raised and equipped a company at his own expense.
+Before the start of the Civil War, he opposed secession but went with his adopted state when it seceded.
+Because of his age, he could not enter the Confederate States Army, but he was largely involved in supporting the needy families of the Confederate soldiers during the war and raised and equipped a company at his own expense.
 He was known by the title of major, presumably, from his connection with the militia.
 Union cavalry forces raided the plantation during the war, stripping the smokehouse and storerooms, and made off with 32 mules and horses.
 Reynolds died on January 18, 1871, and is buried in the family cemetery at Mount Ida.

 Mount Ida HABS